Doyoung: 2024–present: Solo debut with Youth

 On April 4, 2024, SM announced that Doyoung will debut as a soloist with his first studio album Youth, slated to be released on April 22.
 On May 1, the album's title track "Little Light" won first place on the weekly music television program Show Champion.
 He held his first solo concert tour, titled Dear Youth, which started with a three-date concert in Seoul from May 25 to 27, holding a total of fifteen concerts in nine cities throughout 2024.
 A new single, "The Story", was released on November 6.

 On April 18, 2025, SM announced that Doyoung will return as a soloist with his second album on June 9.
 Meanwhile, he will hold a 2-day concert in Seoul from June 14 to 15.

-After the successful second comeback, "2025 DOYOUNG CONCERT [Doors]" was held in June to meet fans, and "2025 DOYOUNG ENCORE CONCERT [Yours]" was held at Inspire Arena in Yeongjong-do, Incheon for three days from Oct.
-9-11.
+After the successful second comeback, "2025 DOYOUNG CONCERT [Doors]" was held in June to meet fans, and "2025 DOYOUNG ENCORE CONCERT [Yours]" was held at Inspire Arena in Yeongjong-do, Incheon for three days from October 9–11.

+On November 12, Doyoung released the soundtrack for Exchange 4 titled "Still Here".
+On December 9, he released his first single album Promise, with the lead single of the same name.